 The first enemy fighter-bomber attack was experienced on Jul 10.
 One bomb hit fairly close to the area but no casualties were incurred.
-The next night the fighters roared in again and one aircraft – it cracked up on Hill 121 – was shot down, and every single gunner within a radius of a mile claimed credit for the kill.
-When the battalion moved within half a mile of La-Haye-du-Puits, the Germans began returning the fire.
-Without direction or officer supervision, foxholes were dug deeper, made more elaborate.
+The next night the fighters roared in again and one aircraft – it crashed up on Hill 121 – was shot down.
+Every single gunner within a radius of a mile claimed credit for the kill.
+When the battalion moved within half a mile of La Haye du Puits, the Germans began returning the fire.
+Without direction or officer supervision, foxholes were dug deeper and made more elaborate.

-Once, during the excitement, Sgt John W. Schmidt’s section attempted to load two projectiles, one behind the other, in the same tube.
+Once, during the excitement of the firefight, Sgt John W. Schmidt’s section attempted to load two projectiles, one behind the other, in the same tube.
+The battery crew didn’t need a lot of time to find out that this could not work.
 During the 16 days in this position, the total missions were increased to 350 and total rounds fired to 6130.
 Meanwhile, American lines had gradually advanced from hedgerow to hedgerow.

 Also by now, Gen George S. Patton’s armor was well on its way across France.
 The battalion maintained its heavy firing schedule as it turned, Aug 5, to the Brittany campaign.
 Still in general support of the VIII Corps, but now reinforcing fires of the 83-ID, the 561-FAB focused its attention on the coastal town of St-Malo.
 Four days later, the Citadel was the only strong point in the area and the outfit moved up five miles to La Motte where it shifted guns 400 mils left to fire across the estuary on the town of Dinard.